vzhou842/victorzhou.com/content/posts/2019-02-04-better-profanity-detection.md

 Now armed with a cleaned, combined dataset (which you can [download here](https://github.com/vzhou842/profanity-check/blob/master/profanity_check/data/clean_data.csv)), I was ready to train the model!

-> I’m skipping over how I cleaned the dataset because, honestly, it’s pretty boring— if you’re interested in learning more about preprocessing text datasets check out [this](https://machinelearningmastery.com/clean-text-machine-learning-python/) or [this](https://medium.com/@datamonsters/text-preprocessing-in-python-steps-tools-and-examples-bf025f872908).
+> I’m skipping over how I cleaned the dataset because, honestly, it’s pretty boring— if you’re interested in learning more about preprocessing text datasets check out [this article](https://machinelearningmastery.com/clean-text-machine-learning-python/) or [this post](https://medium.com/@datamonsters/text-preprocessing-in-python-steps-tools-and-examples-bf025f872908).

 ```python
 import pandas as pd